osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 A "QueryDataSetsRequest" encapsulates the criteria for the query.
 It contains a list of "QueryDataSetsCriterion" messages.

-The "QueryDataSetsCriterion" message defines a number of different criteria message types that can be added to the criterion list, including an "OwnerCriterion" (specifying the owner id to match in the annotation query), "NameCriterion" (specifying text to match against dataset name), and "DescriptionCriterion" (specifying text to match against dataset description.
+The "QueryDataSetsCriterion" message defines a number of different criteria message types that can be added to the criterion list, including "IdCriterion" (specifying the id of a dataset to match), "OwnerCriterion" (specifying the owner id to match in the annotation query), "NameCriterion" (specifying text to match against dataset name), and "DescriptionCriterion" (specifying text to match against dataset description).

 These query criteria can be used individually in the criteria list, or multiple criteria can be added to the list to specify a compound query.
 E.g., adding an "OwnerCriterion" and "NameCriterion" to the list will match dataset names for the specified owner.